skerkour/kerkour.com/content/about.md

 * The book <a href="https://academy.kerkour.com/black-hat-rust?coupon=BLOG">Black Hat Rust - Deep dive into offensive security with the Rust programming language</a>.
 * <a href="https://bloom.sh">Bloom - The all-in-one workspace for your life and business: Open Source Inbox, Calendar, Files, Contacts & much more</a>.
 * [My newsletter
-where I share everything I learn](/subscribe) in my journey to free myself from contemporary slavery: hacking, nomadic entrepreneurship, minimalism and more.<br/>
+where I share everything I learn](/subscribe) in my journey to free myself from contemporary slavery: hacking, nomad entrepreneurship, minimalism and more.<br/>

 {{< subscribe_btn >}}